 Outdoor Recreation will notify Facilities of all planned events at Sewell Park at least 14 calendar days before the event.

-Reservation Confirmation Meeting and Usage Fee - After an event is approved, the hosting group must schedule a confirmation meeting with the Outdoor Center graduate assistant or assistant director of Campus Recreation/Outdoor Recreation no less than 10 calendar days prior to the event date to review park rules, policies, and walk through the park.
-All non-Campus Recreation department groups reserving Sewell Park must pay a usage fee that is due and payable at the confirmation meeting.
-This fee may be transferred via interdepartmental transfer (IDT) to the Campus Recreation Outdoor Center account.
+Reservation Confirmation Meeting – After an event is approved, the hosting group must schedule a confirmation meeting with the designated Outdoor Recreation staff person no less than 10 calendar days prior to the event date to review park rules, policies, and walk through the park.

-Sewell Park reservations do not grant exclusive access to the park; however, groups can reserve the pavilion, slab area, certain tables, BBQ pits, and one volleyball court.
+Reservations do not grant exclusive access to the park; however, groups can reserve the pavilion, basketball court, volleyball courts, and Sewell Park West.

 When a group or organization has an approved facility reservation, a sponsor or designated organization representative must remain within the Sewell Park area throughout the function.

-Organizations using Sewell Park facilities must comply with the specific regulations itemized on the back of each confirmed reservation.
+Organizations using Sewell Park facilities must comply with all policies, as written on the Campus Recreation website and this policy.

 The hosting party must use a university-approved caterer (see List of Approved Caterers).

 Organizations using Sewell Park are responsible for property damage or theft from reserved facilities.
 The reserving party will reimburse Texas State for expenditures that result from incidents occurring during the time of their reservation.
 Outdoor Recreation will work with Facilities and Financial Services or the university treasurer to establish appropriate charges for damaged property or theft.
-The assistant director of Campus Recreation/Outdoor Recreation, or a designated representative, will deduct the damages from the security deposit and will collect any damages in excess of the deposit from the appropriate individuals.
+The assistant director of Outdoor Recreation, or designee, will deduct the damages from the security deposit and will collect any damages in excess of the deposit from the appropriate individuals.